nsmorozov/cucumber-java-simple/README.md

 # cucumber-java-simple
 This is a simple template of cucumber framework usage.
-Make sure you have cucumber for java, lombok plugins installed for IntelliJ You can run this test by providing following configuration in intelliJ:
+You can learn how to do that from the very beginning Make sure you have cucumber for java, lombok plugins installed for IntelliJ You can run this test by providing following configuration in intelliJ:
 * Main class: io.cucumber.core.cli.Main